Registration Opens for New Work New Culture Conference 2014

 Frank Joyce: 313.510.8941

-Registration for the New Work New Culture Conference is available via the website www.reimaginingwork.org.
-The October event in Detroit will convene thinker and doers from all over the world who are building an earth friendly economy for all.
+Registration via the New Work New Culture website www.reimaginingwork.org is now available for the October event in Detroit that will convene thinker/doers from all over the world who are building an earth friendly economy for all.